(1300 292 371)

 Local Area Network

-A laptop is a small portable personal computer, suitable for use while travelling.
+A small portable personal computer, suitable for use while travelling.

 An email from a trusted organisation or individual.